 A major release, which contains new or removes existing rules or obligations, or substantially alters existing provisions.

-An editorial revision, which must be limited to changes that do not require the contracting parties to sign a new version of Agreements, such as changes to Annexes.
+An errata corrigenda release, which must be limited to editorial revisions that do not affect the legal obligations or responsibilities of the contracting parties., such as changes to Annexes.
+An errata corrigenda release can include the following changes:

+corrections of errors and omissions

+editorial revisions to clarify inconsistent or ambiguous references, terminology and other language.

+changes to Annexes that are considered to be of operational, but not substantive nature

-Every new release must be reviewed by members and the results of such review must be considered by the APP CMB in the production of the final version.
+Every new release, other than Error Correction, must be reviewed by members according to the provisions described in section 2.4.3 and the results of such review must be considered by the APP CMB in the production of the final version.
 All comments shall be processed, and responses will be provided.
 A member review cannot be shorter than 8 weeks.

-Decision to publish a new version of Peppol Agreements is taken by the Peppol Authorities, following the voting procedures specified in the Peppol Agreements.
+Decision to publish a new version, other than errata corrigenda, of Peppol Agreements is taken by the Peppol Authorities, following the voting procedures specified in the Peppol Agreements.
 The Peppol Authorities shall vote on a final version that is submitted to them by the OpenPeppol Managing Committee, following a proposal by the APP CMB, which includes all the agreed changes.

 Publication of a new release of Peppol Agreements is made by the Operating Office, following standard notification procedures and publication tools, as described in the OpenPeppol Operational Procedures.